jython/book/chapter14.rst

     COMMIT;

 Two things to note here.
-First, each table got an ``id`` field which wasn't explicitely specified on our model definition.
+First, each table got an ``id`` field which wasn't explicitly specified on our model definition.
 That's automatic, and is a sensible default (which can be overridden if you really need a different type of primary key, but that's outside the scope of this quick tour).
 Second, see how the sql is tailored to the particular RDBMS we are using (PostgreSQL in this